davestewart/davestewart-content/content/archive/work/flash/world-chess/index.md

 ---
+date: 2012-08-05
+shortTitle: World Chess
 description: Interactive prototype for broadcast chess
-shortTitle: World Chess
-date: 2012-08-05
+summary: |
+  An interactive Flash prototype for a broadcast chess format, visualising live game data and providing a real-time view of match progress for a TV concept pitch.
+tech: Flash, ActionScript 3
 tags:
   - flash
   - frontend